akashgh003/devOps-assignment/README.md

 ## **Additional Considerations** 📋
 - Ensure Minikube resources are sufficient for running ClickHouse and Superset.
-- Handle any Kubernetes resource conflicts or ownership issues during deployment.
 - Monitor pod statuses and service availability using `kubectl`.